flokamp/budget-tracker/README.md

 ## Description

-Giving users a fast and easy way to track their money is important, but allowing them to access that information at any time is even more important.
-Having offline functionality is paramount to the success of an application that handles users’ financial information.

-Budget Tracker is an application that allows you to track your income and expenses.
+Budget Tracker is an application that allows you to easily track your income and expenses.

 Features: